Ii Naomasa: War against Takeda & Hōjō clan

 In 1576, Naomasa fought for the first time in the battle against Takeda Katsuyori's forces at Shibahara (芝原) in Tōtōmi Province.
-Since then Naomasa has been seen alongside Ieyasu's Hatamoto vanguards, alongside Honda Tadakatsu and Sakakibara Yasumasa.
+Later Naomasa was seen alongside Ieyasu's Hatamoto vanguards, alongside Honda Tadakatsu and Sakakibara Yasumasa.
 At the age of 18, Naomasa participated in the Tokugawa army attack on Tanaka castle which guarded by Takeda clan general named Ichijō Nobutatsu.
 In this battle, Naomasa fought together with Matsudaira Ietada, Sakakibara Yasumasa, and Honda Tadakatsu as they all climbed to Tanaka castle wall and fighting Nobutatsu's soldiers.

 In 1578, at the age of 18, Naomasa was given control of 10,000 koku of domain, due to unspecified distinguished military merit during that year.
 Later, Arthur Lindsay Sadler wrote that At the age of 19, Naomasa gained attention for his first notable performance in battle.

-In 1980, at the age of 20, he was given domain worth of 20,000 koku.
+In 1580, at the age of 20, he was given domain worth of 20,000 koku.
 It was noted that in the past, when the Ii clan fell into decline, its vassals abandoned and hid in the mountains, but with Naomasa's rise in power, they began to return one after another.
 The Ii clan records that "Nakano Echigo-no-kami, Okuyama Rokurozaemon, and other long-time vassals of the Ii clan had fled to the mountains, but they all came down to serve Naomasa.".
 In another case, Okuyama Rokurozaemon's younger brother, Sokan, whi had retired and become a monk, was ordered by Naomasa to return to secular life and was granted 1,000 koku to manage..

 Later, at the age of 22, Naomasa performed another distinguishing military service against the Takeda clan, at Siege of Takatenjin in 1581.
 It was said that during this period, Naomasa gained Ieyasu's favor due to his blood relation with Lady Tsukiyama, Ieyasu's legal wife.